Frequently Asked Questions

 Some dogs do not cope well with being left at home alone, resulting in “separation anxiety”.

 If you come back to a pile of poo, or irate neighbours who have been deafened by a crying dog, or chewed up furniture, please, please do not chastise the dog.
 Your greyhound could be stressed or bored.
 If it is anxiety, treat the symptoms and make sure you make no fuss on leaving him.
 Just pick up your keys and go.
 Say nothing.
 When you come back in, do the same.
 Ignore him completely until he relaxes (yawns, stretches, blinks or lies down) then reward him by making a fuss of him.
+If the case is severe you may need to consult your veterinarian for assistance.
 If it is boredom that is causing the problem, take him for a long walk and make sure he has been left with plenty of games.
-Greyhounds are bred to hunt, chase, catch and kill.

 Dogs in the wild will find either a cave or dig a small, secluded pit in the ground in which to sleep or just relax, away from the world.
 A crate will become your greyhound’s den – it will be seen as a safe place to be – it is a retreat from the world.
 It is a safe place to leave your greyhound when you are out, until they are housetrained and can be trusted not to destroy your home.
 Even after he is trained and trusted, you may find your greyhound curled up happily asleep in an open crate.
 The crate should never be used as punishment.